Medical Data Science

 Additional Information

-FAIRplus
+FAIRplus (completed)

 The vast amounts of data generated in life science research have the potential to add to our understanding of disease and help advance drug development.
 Yet most data is hidden away in proprietary databases and stored in different formats.
 The goal of FAIRplus is to deliver guidelines and tools to facilitate the application of FAIR principles to data from certain IMI projects and datasets from pharmaceutical companies.
 FAIR stands for Findable, Accessible, Interoperable, Reusable.
 The project will therefore make it easier for other researchers to find the data and integrate it into their own research.
 The project will also organise training courses for data scientists in academia, small and medium-sized enterprises (SMEs) and pharmaceutical companies.
 Ultimately, the project hopes to change the culture of data management in the life sciences sector.